Banker in Angola money laundering scandal kills himself, say police | DW | 23.01.2020

 Ribeiro da Cunha, who according to police had tried to kill himself earlier this month, was the head of private banking at Lisbon-based EuroBic, where Isabel dos Santos, reputedly Africa's richest woman, has a majority 42.5% stake.
 The bank says she now plans to sell that portion.

-The International Consortium of Investigative Journalists (ICIJ) published a trove of files last week allegedly showing how dos Santos siphoned hundreds of millions of dollars of public money into offshore accounts.
+The International Consortium of Investigative Journalists (ICIJ) published a trove of files last week reportedly showing how dos Santos siphoned hundreds of millions of dollars of public money into offshore accounts.

 Dos Santos denial